 Of significant importance is Hayek’s claim (2008, pp. 77-78), in Monetary Theory and the Trade Cycle (1933, p.
 147), that a money rate of interest below the natural rate need not originate in a deliberate lowering of the interest rate by the banks.
 The same result can be achieved by an improvement in the expectations of profit or by a diminution in the rate of saving, which may drive the natural rate (at which the demand for and the supply of savings are equal) above its previous level.
 If the banks refrain from raising their rate of interest to a proportionate extent, this will enable a greater demand for loans, a demand not backed by an available supply of savings.
 It is clear that, unlike most (probably) modern austrian economists, Hayek put more emphasis on profits than on the interest rates.

 And Ludwig Von Mises (1940, p.
 50; 1949 pp. 558-559, 795) himself focuses on the credit (over)expansion, not the interest rate as such.
 When the amount of credit supply diverges from individuals’ time preference, with more credit than people’s willingness to wait, the entrepreneurs are left to believe there is more savings than what is actually available.
-Even an increase in the interest rate will not necessarily stop speculation and malinvestments to be accumulated if the borrowers are determined to complete the new capital goods stages begun and which they begin to see threatened.
+Even an increase in the interest rate will not necessarily stop speculation and malinvestments to be accumulated if the borrowers are determined to complete the new capital goods stages which they begin to see threatened.
 Mises uses this example to say that the origins and end of the boom were not to be found in the interest rates but credit expansion.

 This tendency toward a rise in the rate of originary interest and the emergence of a positive price premium explain some characteristics of the boom.
 The banks are faced with an increased demand for loans and advances on the part of business.
 The entrepreneurs are prepared to borrow money at higher gross rates of interest.
 They go on borrowing in spite of the fact that banks charge more interest.
 Arithmetically, the gross rates of interest are rising above their height on the eve of the expansion.
 Nonetheless, they lag catallactically behind the height at which they would cover originary interest plus entrepreneurial component and price premium.
 The banks believe that they have done all that is needed to stop “unsound” speculation when they lend on more onerous terms.
 They think that those critics who blame them for fanning the flames of the boom-frenzy of the market are wrong.
 They fail to see that in injecting more and more fiduciary media into the market they are in fact kindling the boom.
 It is the continuous increase in the supply of the fiduciary media that produces, feeds, and accelerates the boom.
 The state of the gross market rates of interest is only an outgrowth of this increase.
 If one wants to know whether or not there is credit expansion, one must look at the state of the supply of fiduciary media, not at the arithmetical state of interest rates. …